TimGrt/Ansible-Workshop-Exercises/docs/ansible-advanced-overview.md

 # Overview

-This section shows tools in the Ansible world which will become more and more relevant in the upcoming future.
+This section shows tools in the Ansible world which will become more and more relevant in the upcoming future or are a more advanced topic.
 This includes:

 * Ansible Navigator
 * Execution Environments